San Enrique, Iloilo: The Restoration

-Half-century was a long interlude for the next act in the dramatic history of San Enrique.
-Five decades had created a leadership vacuum calling for someone with a crusading spirit to spearhead a movement for second emancipation.
-The need for a leader as well as the rising expectations ushered by the post war years brought to the political scene the person of Jesus Palmerola Prudente, a charismatic leader who provided the vision towards the historic restoration of the original independent townhood of San Enrique.
+Half century was a long interlude for the next act in the dramatic history of San Enrique.
+Five decades had created a leadership vacuum calling for someone with a crusading spirit to spearhead a movement for a second emancipation.
+The need for a leader as well as the rising expectations ushered by the post war years brought to the political scene the person of Jesus P. Prudente, a charismatic leader who provided the vision towards the historic restoration of the original independent townhood of San Enrique.

 When news about the plan to bring San Enrique back to its original independence reached the population they were overjoyed.
 Prudente was looked up to by the people as a modern Messiah who would lead them to freedom.

 During an exploratory talk held at the house of his aunt, Maura Ponte in Barangay Camiri, Prudente and his closest friends stressed the need to launch a movement aimed at separating San Enrique from Passi.
-This was followed by a core group meeting at the old municipal building in the presence of Ernesto Palabrica, Jose Lacsao, Crispin Lademora, and Rodrigo Ponte, he laid down the mechanics for the reconstitution of the town into a separate political entity.
+This was followed by a core group meeting at the old municipal building.in the presence of Ernesto Palabrica, Jose Lacsao, Crispin Lademora and Rodrigo Ponte, he laid down the mechanics for the reconstitution of the town into a separate political entity.
 At the Assembly Meeting called on November 25, 1956, a big crowd clustered in the market place at the corner of Palabrica and Manolo Paez Streets.
 In his stirring speech, Dr. Zosimo Palencia, then number one Councilor of Passi assured them of his wholehearted support.
-Other impassioned speakers were Exequiel Garrido, Jesus Paclibar, Juan Ayupan, Ernesto Palabrica, Genaro Aguilar, and Manuel P. Pama.
-Also noteworthy was the participation of the San Enrique Youth Association (SEYA), which intensified the fervor of the movement.
+Other impassioned speakers were Exequiel Garrido, Jesus Paclibar, Juan Ayupan, Ernesto Palabrica, Genaro Aguilar and Manuel P. Pama.
+Also noteworthy was the participation of the San Enrique Youth Association (SEYA), which intensified the fervour of the movement.